NilsPeper/Edge-Enterprise-pr.de-de/edgeenterprise/microsoft-edge-policies.md

   ### <a name="personalizationreportingenabled"></a>PersonalizationReportingEnabled

-  #### <a name="allow-personalization-of-ads-search-and-news-by-sending-browsing-history-to-microsoft"></a>Die Personalisierung von Werbung, der Suche und von Nachrichten ermöglichen, indem der Browserverlauf an Microsoft gesendet wird
+  #### <a name="allow-personalization-of-microsoft-services-by-sending-browsing-and-browser-related-data-to-microsoft"></a>Zulassen der Personalisierung von Microsoft-Diensten durch Senden von Browser- und browserbezogenen Daten an Microsoft